Swimming with Dolphins in Kaikoura : Recap & Honest Review

 Are there other places to swim with dolphins in New Zealand?

 There are other places in New Zealand where you can swim with dolphins, but Kaikoura is renowned as the best.
-This is due to its abundance of marine life and almost a guarantee of swimming with large numbers of dusky dolphins.
+This is due to its abundance of marine life and the inquisitive dusky dolphins in the area.

 The only downside is how rough the ocean can be in this area.
-Other spots such as the dolphin swimming in Picton are in a much less exposed area so you don’t generally have the same issues with wild and seasickness-inducing oceans.
+Other spots, such as the dolphin swimming in Picton, are much less exposed and tend to offer calmer conditions.

 Are you guaranteed to swim with the dolphins?

 Nope, you’re not guaranteed to swim with the dolphins.
-The dolphins are completely wild and the crew can never make any promises.
+The dolphins are entirely wild, and the crew can never make any promises.
 If the crew can’t find the dolphins, you’ll receive a refund minus a small operational cost.

 Sometimes, you’ll find dolphins but can’t swim with them.
-This might be because there are baby dolphins in the pod or because the sea conditions have worsened.
+This might be because baby dolphins are in the pod or the sea conditions have worsened.
 When this happens, you’ll receive a refund minus the spectator cost.

 Is swimming with the dolphins safe?